pint-sized/taskbridge/README.md

 ## Documentation

-- For full user documentation, please see [TaskBridge User Documentation](https://docs.taskbridge.app).
+- For full user documentation, see [TaskBridge User Documentation](https://docs.taskbridge.app).
 - For technical documentation, see [TaskBridge on Read the Docs](https://taskbridge.readthedocs.io).

 ## Limitations